Jeel-Acharya/odoo_hackthon/README.md

 # odoo_hackthon
-This is my first hechthon
+This is my first heckthon